Caroline Johnson: Personal life

-Caroline has been married to Nik Johnson in 2001 and they have three children.
-He works as a farmer and businessman.
+Caroline married Nik Johnson in 2001 and they have three children.
+He owns a fertiliser business.
 They live in Sudbrook, Lincolnshire.

 In addition to her parliamentary duties, she continues to work part-time as a consultant paediatrician in Peterborough City Hospital and earns a salary of £21,199.20 for 336 hours annually as of February 2023.

+In 2024 she took part in the London marathon, eventually finishing with a time of 7:47:32, the slowest finish of any MP.